Mook-as/stackato-doc/admin/server/docker.rst

 packages.

-To create a new base image for Stackato to use for application containers, perform the following steps on all nodes running the DEA
+To create a new base image for Stackato to use for application containers, perform the following steps **on all nodes running the DEA role**:
-role:

 1. Start with an empty working directory::